artuncolak/nest-react-admin/README.md

 First you have to postgresql installed on your computer.

-Change the database properties on the backend/.env file.
+Edit the database properties on the backend/.env file.

 On backend directory